 In late September, the CSJ launched its new website, SjuCsj.org.
 With robust features, including a blog and a forum for dialogue, the site furthers the CSJ’s mission of providing an open and inclusive platform and outlet for St. John’s Law students and others to learn about, and advocate for, the broad spectrum of social justice issues.
 It took only three months for the project to go from concept to reality.

 The Full Report

-For its next document project, the CSJ will publish a report on the evolution of student organization activity from the June Dialogue Day to the start of the Fall 2020 semester (the Full Report).
+For its next document project, in December 2020, the CSJ published a report on the evolution of student organization activity from the June Dialogue Day to the start of the Fall 2020 semester (the Full Report).
 Among other things, the Report encapsulates the moment that was June for the Law School community, reflecting on the work done thus far, projecting what will come next, commenting on what still needs to improve, and providing a model for other law schools to follow.

 We’re proud to have a faculty that reflects our diverse and inclusive Law School community.
 They are dedicated educators whose doors are always open to our students.
 And they are notable legal scholars and clinicians who are deeply committed to exploring and addressing issues of real-world significance and impact, including today’s most pressing social justice, racial justice, civil rights, and human rights matters.Our Diverse Faculty

 Several years ago, the Law School launched a bold strategic plan anchored by twin goals of academic excellence and student achievement.
 An important part of that plan is adding new talent to the faculty.